Harkema: History

 The village was first mentioned in 1530 as Opeyndt.
-The name Harkema means "settlement of the descendants of Buwe Harkema.
-In 1972, the name was officially changed from Opeinde to Harkema.
+The name Harkema means 'settlement of the descendants of Buwe Harkema'.
+In 1972, the name was officially changed from Harkema-Opeinde to Harkema.

-Harkema was originally a peat excavation settlement.
+Harkema was originally a peat-excavation settlement.
 The initial linear settlement which mainly consisted of sod houses disappeared in the 18th century, but re-emerged during the 19th century.
 In 1840, it was home to 484 people.
 In 1883, a church was opened in a wooden shed, and was replaced in 1891 by a real church.
-The church was too small, and replaced by the current church in 1913.
+The church was too small and was replaced by the current church in 1913.
 In the 1960s, Harkema experienced growth and started to attract industry.

 Sports

-Harkema is home to the amateur football club, the Harkemase Boys.
-Cyclist Pieter Weening, who was the first Frisian to win a stage in the Tour de France, is from Harkema just as another former cyclist pro, Wiebren Veenstra, is.
+Harkema is home to the amateur football club Harkemase Boys.
+Cyclist Pieter Weening, who was the first Frisian to win a stage in the Tour de France, is from Harkema—along with another former cyclist pro, Wiebren Veenstra.